mitso2005/COMP20007_A2_25/Task_2/written-tasks2.md

 # Task 2 Part E: Dynamic Bloom Filter Analysis

-## Complexity Changes from Basic to Dynamic Bloom Filter

-The transition from a basic Bloom filter to a dynamic Bloom filter introduces several significant changes in complexity:

-### Space Complexity
-- Basic Bloom Filter: O(m) bits where m is the number of buckets
-- Dynamic Bloom Filter: O(s * m * c) where:
-  - s is the number of filters
-  - m is the number of buckets per filter
-  - c is bits per counter (constant)
-The space complexity increases linearly with the number of filters, but this allows for unlimited growth.

-### Time Complexity
-- Insertion: O(k) → O(k)
-  - Remains constant as we only insert into the latest filter
-  - Filter creation (O(1)) amortized over insertions
-- Lookup: O(k) → O(k + s)
-  - Must check O(s) filters in worst case
-  - Each filter requires O(k) hash computations
-  - Using birdNames array for O(s) tracking improves average case
-- Deletion: O(k) → O(k + s)
-  - O(s) to find the correct filter using birdNames array
-  - O(k) to perform the actual deletion in that filter

-### Implementation of O(k + s) Deletion
-Our implementation achieves O(k + s) deletion by:
-1. Using an O(s) space birdNames array to track which filter contains each bird
-2. Finding the correct filter in O(s) time by scanning this array
-3. Performing the actual deletion in O(k) time once the correct filter is found

-We assume BUCKET_SIZE and NUM_HASHES are constants, similar to assumptions made for hash tables where we treat the load factor as constant.

-# Task 2 Part E: Dynamic Bloom Filter Analysis

-## Complexity Changes from Basic to Dynamic Bloom Filter

-The transition from a basic Bloom filter to a dynamic Bloom filter introduces several significant changes in complexity:
+The transition from a basic Bloom filter (Part A) to a dynamic Bloom filter (Part D) introduces significant complexity changes to handle unlimited growth while maintaining efficient operations.
+While Part A's basic Bloom filter has fixed O(m) space complexity and O(k) operations, our dynamic implementation scales with the number of filters s while optimizing for practical performance.

-### Space Complexity
-- Basic Bloom Filter: O(m) bits where m is the number of buckets
-- Dynamic Bloom Filter: O(s * m * c) where:
-  - s is the number of filters
-  - m is the number of buckets per filter
-  - c is bits per counter (constant)
-The space complexity increases linearly with the number of filters, but this allows for unlimited growth.

-### Time Complexity
-- Insertion: O(k) → O(k)
-  - Remains constant as we only insert into the latest filter
-  - Filter creation (O(1)) amortized over insertions
-- Lookup: O(k) → O(k + s)
-  - Must check O(s) filters in worst case
-  - Each filter requires O(k) hash computations
-  - Using birdNames array for O(s) tracking improves average case
-- Deletion: O(k) → O(k + s)
-  - O(s) to find the correct filter using birdNames array
-  - O(k) to perform the actual deletion in that filter

-### Implementation of O(k + s) Deletion
-Our implementation achieves O(k + s) deletion by:
+Our space complexity increases from O(m) to O(s * m * c), where s is the number of filters, m is buckets per filter, and c is bits per counter.
+However, this allows for unlimited growth compared to Part A's fixed-size limitation.
+For time complexity, insertion remains O(k) as we only insert into the latest filter, but queries become O(k * s) worst case since we may need to check all filters.
+We achieve O(k + s) deletion by:
-1. Using an O(s) space birdNames array to track which filter contains each bird
+1. Using birdNames arrays to track filter membership in O(s) time
-2. Finding the correct filter in O(s) time by scanning this array
-3. Performing the actual deletion in O(k) time once the correct filter is found

-We assume BUCKET_SIZE and NUM_HASHES are constants, similar to assumptions made for hash tables where we treat the load factor as constant.
+2. Maintaining first_bird/last_bird pointers to quickly determine relevant filters
+3. Only processing unique hash values to reduce redundant operations

+Similar to hash tables where we consider load factor constant, we treat BUCKET_SIZE (c) and NUM_HASHES (k) as constants.
+This makes our space-time tradeoff worthwhile: we get unlimited capacity and efficient deletion at the cost of some space overhead for tracking metadata.